-- 14. A registered nurse is on break and checking emails.
-One email contains a picture of a celebrity who is a patient in the hospital, and on the same floor, where the nurse works.
+14. A registered nurse is on break and checking e-mails.
+One e-mail contains a picture of a celebrity who is a patient in the hospital, and on the same floor, where the nurse works.
 Included with the photo is a message, "check out my Facebook," which contains additional photographs of the patient.
 The nurse immediately deletes the picture to prevent having to report the "friend" to supervisors.
-Based on the action of the nurse who received the message, which statement is correct? - a.
-The nurse is not at risk for having his/her license suspended since removing the photos made them temporary and invisible to all others. - b.
+Based on the action of the nurse who received the message, which statement is correct?

+- a.
+The nurse is not at risk for having his or her license suspended since removing the photos made them temporary and invisible to all others. - b.
 Because the nurse did not send the message and immediately deleted the photo, there is no risk for discipline. - c.
-Failing to report receiving the message places the nurse at risk for discipline. - d.
+Failing to report receiving the message demonstrates poor ethical and legal role-modeling as well as placing the nurse at risk for discipline. - d.
 Because the patient is on the same floor as the one on which the nurse works, the information can be ethically and legally shared.

-Correct: Failing to report the image can result in discipline.
+Failing to report the image can result in discipline.